-Parenting is about experiencing and appreciating the different milestones in your child’s life.
-One such milestone is teething, and after a few years, their primary or baby teeth give way to permanent teeth.
-However, there may be instances when this process may occur before time or delayed in some children.
+Parenting is all about experiencing and appreciating the different milestones in your child’s life.
+Teething is one such milestone, and after a few years, children’s primary or baby teeth give way to permanent teeth.
+So when do kids start losing teeth?

 When Do Babies’ Teeth Develop?